solquist/DataCleaningAssignment/README.md

 ### Creating the final tidy data set

 Using the `reshape` package, the reshaped version of the data was pretty straight forward.
-We essentially want to have one row for each unique `Subjet.ID` and `Activity` combination, aggregating duplicate measurements using the average (the `mean()` function).
+We essentially want to have one row for each unique `Subjet.ID` and `Activity` combination, aggregating multiple measurements using the average (the `mean()` function).

-In order to indicate which columns are to be used as our identifiers, we use the `melt()` function with the option `id = c("Subject.ID", "Activity")`.
-This sets the right meta-data on the data frame and collapses all of the sensor measurements into a `variable` column so that we can leverage other reshaping functions within the package.
+In order to indicate which columns are to be used as our identifiers, we use the `melt()` function on `df` with the option `id = c("Subject.ID", "Activity")`.
+This creates a data frame with the right meta-data for the identifier columns and "melts" all of the sensor measurements into `variable` and `value` pairs so that we can leverage other reshaping functions within the package.
 The results are assigned to the variable `df.melt`.

 The final reshape is done using the function `dcast()`.
 The data frame we want to create is showing `Subject.ID` and `Activity` by `variable` and aggregating the data using the `mean()` function.
 This is assigned to the variable `df.reshape` and the operation is performed simply by the following: